The race to Sierra Leone’s State House has begun in earnest

 Sierra Leone Telegraph: 1 October 2017

 The pace of the political race in Sierra Leone is picking up fast, as the months roll by.
-For some people, the elections in Sierra Leone cannot come sooner.
+And for some people, the elections cannot come sooner.
 For others, it is just another day in the office.
 But like any other election, the rumour mill seems to be going into overdrive.

 Unlike other elections, and with Sierra Leone’s leading mobile phone companies joining the political euphoria by slashing prices for data, social media has become the central tool for the electioneering season.